-The WUR Mode Response Status field indicates the status returned by the AP responding to the non-AP STA’s WUR Mode request operation as defined in Table 9-262b (WUR Mode Response Status Definition).
+The WUR Mode Response Status field indicates the status returned by the AP responding to the non-AP STA’s WUR Mode request operation and its values are defined in Table 9-262b (WUR Mode Response Status Definition).
 This field is valid only when the Action Type field is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspsend Response” and is reserved otherwise.